-The type of ACL graft used was recorded in 11277 out of 11861 patients who had primary ACLR between 2013 and 2019.
+The type of ACL graft used was recorded in 13777 out of 14352 patients who had primary ACLR between 2013 and 2021.
 Autograft was the most common graft choice in ACLR procedures (98%).
 Allograft was used in primary ACLR surgery in 1% of the patients.
 A synthetic graft was used in 36 patients only (Figure 16).
-Three patients underwent direct suture repair for the ACL tear instead of a reconstruction procedure.
-The postoperative outcomes have not been captured for these patients so far.
+Twenty patients underwent direct suture repair for the ACL tear instead of a reconstruction procedure.

 Hamstring tendon autograft was the graft of choice in the majority of patients who underwent ACLR procedures.
-A doubled semitendinosus and gracilis graft was the most commonly used autograft (79%) followed by semitendinosus alone (11%) and patellar tendon (9%).
-Quadriceps tendon autograft was used in 36 patients only (Figure 17).
+A doubled semitendinosus and gracilis graft was the most commonly used autograft (79%) followed by semitendinosus alone (12%) and patellar tendon (8%).
+Quadriceps tendon autograft was used in 80 patients (Figure 17).

 Figure 16: Type of ACL Graft.
-Data from 11277 patients were available for analysis.
+Data from 13777 patients were available for analysis.